‘I couldn’t believe it’: Stanley Cup delivered to wrong house

-Kit Karbler and his husband were at their home Tuesday when they noticed a vehicle stopped outside their house.
+Kit Karbler and his husband were at their home Tuesday when they noticed a vehicle stopped outside their house, KDVR reports.

 “It looks like a contractor or something,” Karbler told Nexstar’s KDVR.
 “I didn’t know.
 And a fella comes to the door.
 He’s got long, kind of gray hair, parted and he’s very friendly … And he comes right in and they’re looking, the truck is backed up and they’re looking to bring in the trophy.”